 Where can you find the Apologia Science Young Explorer series?

-Be sure to stay tuned for my Apologia Marine Biology high school course review!
+Be sure to check out my Apologia Marine Biology high school course review.

-Homeschooling for over a dozen years now, Tricia faces a daily dose of chaos with five children from preschool to high school.
-She shares a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
-She and her husband, Steve (who writes app and technology reviews), are co-owners of Curriculum Choice.
+Homeschooling for over seventeen years now, Tricia faces a daily dose of chaos with five children.
+She is author of You ARE an artist art curriculum for all ages and helpful homeschool habits at Hodgepodge.
+She and her husband, Steve, are owners of The Curriculum Choice.